artemelyashevich/mmf-ask/README.md

 # MMFASK Web API

-This project involves the development of a CRUD Web API for simulating a stackoverflow system using the Spring framework.
+This project is simulating a stackoverflow system using the Spring framework.

 ## Project Setup